Dye Fabric for a Chair Seat Using Tulip One-Step Tie-Dye

 A huge shout out to I Love To Create for supplying me with the fabulous tie-dye kit used in this project!
 (All squealy and fan-girly opinions are my own!)

-I am a huge fan of using tie dye in a lot of my upholstery projects – especially Tulip One-Step Tie-Dye.
-Seriously, this is one of my favorite products!
-When I was selected to participate in the Tie Dye Your Summer 2015 campaign, I was thrilled!
-I am going to demonstrate tie dying fabric for a chair seat using the gradation method.
+I absolutely love using tie dye in my upholstery projects, especially Tulip One-Step Tie-Dye!
+It’s seriously one of my all-time favorite products.
+So, you can imagine how excited I was when I got chosen to be a part of the Tie Dye Your Summer 2015 campaign!
+I can’t wait to show you how to tie dye fabric for a chair seat using the gradation method.

 Let me share a bit about the tie dye product… The Tulip One-Step Tie-Dye comes in an array of fabulous colors and is also available in kits.
 It is the perfect product to use for furniture upholstery projects because it is easy to use and the colors stay vibrant.

 The kit I am using is the Tulip One-Step Tie-Dye Mega Jumbo Kit, which is only available at WalMart.
 The kit includes five 8oz. pre-filled fabric dye bottles, one free 2oz. pre-filled fabric dye bottle, 40 rubber bands, 8 plastic gloves, and a full-color instruction guide.
 This kit will dye up to 30 projects or even a couple of large projects.

 For my chair seat, I used white 100% cotton canvas.
 The dyes work best with 100% cotton, rayon, silk, or wool.
 I sewed everything together except for the front side seams so that the fabric would lay flat.
 I ran the piece through the washer on the rinse and spin cycle.
 If the project is wet, less dye is needed.